Evaluation Guide

 ExpectedRunner for Dynamic Expected Outputs

-In some evaluation tasks, you may want dynamic expected outputs rather than static ones.
+In some evaluation tasks, you may want dynamic expected outputs rather than static content.
 For example, reference answers may need to be generated on the fly by a reference Runner based on input samples.
-In this case, you can enable expectedRunnerEnabled for an EvalCase and inject an ExpectedRunner when creating AgentEvaluator, so the evaluation phase generates expecteds turn by turn.
+In this case, you can enable expectedRunnerEnabled for an EvalCase and inject an ExpectedRunner when creating AgentEvaluator, so the inference phase pre-generates expecteds.

 Example configuration: